Int-amplified endomorphisms of compact K\"ahler spaces: Introduction

-As an application of Theorem \ref{thm1.1}, we are able to show the following result, which claims that the composition of sufficient iterations of int-amplified endomorphisms is still int-amplified.
+As an application of Theorem \ref{thm1.1}, we are able to show the following result, which asserts that the composition of a sufficient number of iterations of int-amplified endomorphisms is still int-amplified.
 Readers may refer to \cite[Theorem 1.4]{meng2017building} for the projective version.

-\begin{thm} Suppose that $f$ and $g$ are two surjective endomorphisms of a compact K\"ahler space $X$.
-Suppose further that $f$ is int-amplified.
+\begin{thm} Let $f$ and $g$ be two surjective endomorphisms of a normal compact K\"ahler space $X$ with at worst rational singularities.
+Suppose that $f$ is int-amplified.
 Then both $f^i\circ g$ and $g\circ f^i$ are int-amplified for sufficiently large $i\gg 1$. \end{thm}

-We refer readers to \cite[Section 4 and 6]{ueno2006classification} for the definitions of Cartier divisor, linear system and Kodaira dimension for a complex analytic variety.
+We refer the readers to \cite[Sections 4 and 6]{ueno2006classification} for the definitions of Cartier divisor, linear system and Kodaira dimension for a complex analytic variety.
 Also, the positivity of differential forms and currents will be discussed in the preliminary part.

 The following theorem is important for the equivariant minimal model program of compact K\"ahler threefolds (cf.~\cite[Theorem 2.5]{meng2017building} for the normal projective case).